How AI is Driving a Utilities Growth Surge

 In addition to its exposure to that development, HUTL also employs an active covered call writing strategy to support its monthly income distribution.

-On June 25, 2024, Harvest ETFs announced an increase to monthly cash distributions for its core ETFs.
-HUTL now offers a monthly cash distribution of $0.1216 per unit.
-That represents a current yield of 8.53% as at January 13, 2025.
+On January 23, 2026, Harvest ETFs announced an increase to monthly cash distributions for its core ETFs.
+HUTL now offers a monthly cash distribution of $0.13 per unit.

 Annualized Performance